southbridge-fur/Discord-Channel-scraper/README.md

   --limit LIMIT, -l LIMIT
                         Number of messages to save.
 Default is 1000000 --output OUTPUT, -o OUTPUT
-                        Outputs all logs into a single file.
-If not specified, logs are saved under the format: <server name>-<channel name>.txt.
+                        Outputs all messages into a single file.
+If not specified, messages are saved under the format:
+                        <channel name>.txt.
   --logging {10,20,30,40,50}
                         Change the logging level.
 Defaults to 20, info.
 ```